 As a quick starting point, this overview defines a minimum viable product (MVP) for governance based on best practices.
 It also provides links to some governance evolutions that add further best practices as new business or technical risks emerge.

 This MVP is a baseline starting point, based on a set of assumptions.
 Even this minimal set of best practices is based on corporate policies driven by unique business risks and risk tolerances.
 To see if these assumptions apply to you, read the longer narrative that follows this article.

-This best practice serves as a foundation that an organization can use to quickly and consistently add governance guardrails across multiple Azure subscriptions.
+These best practices serve as a foundation for an organization to quickly and consistently add governance guardrails across multiple Azure subscriptions.